MicmacM/PyTopOpt/README.md

 In order to avoid this pattern, a filter is applied that prevents it's formation.

 ## Results
 I tested my code on the usual exemple of the cantilever 2D beam, using Q4 quadrilateral elements.
-The result is the following :
+The result is the following for a $360\times120$ resolution :

 ![Cantilever360x120](assets/Cantilever360x120.png)